Nabcellent/chartisan/docs/docs/guide/chart_configuration.md

 # Chart Configuration

-You can customize how some chart configuration on the laravel side by simply applying some of the class properties needed.
+You can customize how some chart configuration on the laravel side by simply applying the class properties needed.

 You can modify the following props on the chart: